graffenwalder/growPi/README.md

 #### Connections:
 - Moisture Sensor to A0
 - Light Sensor to A1
-- Red led to D3
+- LED Red to D3
-- Temperature/Humidity Sensor to D4
+- Temperature & Humidity Sensor to D4
-- UltraSonicRanger to D6
+- Ultrasonic Ranger to D6
 - LCD RGB Backlight to IC2

 Feel free to use different connections, just be sure to change them in `growpi.py`.

-Finaly run `growpi.py`
+Finaly run `python growpi.py`

 ## ToDoList